 I use a food first strategy.
 Whether working with an audience of one or many, I cut through the nutrition noise with sound science and realistic strategies for the public and media alike.
 I deliver solutions based on current evidence-based food and nutrition information.

 That whole “local food” thing was not a trend for us; it was a way of life.
-I shucked corn, shelled peas and “looked” greens every week of the summer on the porch with my Grandma.
+I shucked corn, shelled peas, and “looked” greens every week of the summer on the porch with my Grandma.
 I ate things that you can’t begin to imagine, but I’m grateful for those experiences.

 Eating well is not a one-shot, all or nothing thing.
 It’s a process, and I’m here to make the process a little easier.
-You can trust that I’ve done the research on anything that I say here, on camera or social media.
+You can trust that I’ve done the research on anything that I say here, on-camera or social media.

-Marisa is a trusted food and nutrition expert appearing regularly in national media outlets.
+Marisa Moore is a trusted registered dietitian nutritionist and food and nutrition expert appearing regularly in national media outlets.
 Marisa has over ten years of experience working with clients to improve health outcomes in overall wellness, weight management, diabetes, high cholesterol, blood pressure and heart disease.
 She also collaborates with the food and restaurant industry to develop and promote healthy recipes, food products and campaigns.